 Singapore and the International Civil Aviation Organization (ICAO)

-Singapore is honored to sit on the Council of the ICAO, the governing body of the organisation.
-It was successfully re-elected into the Council on 1 October 2016, the fifth time it was elected since 2003.
+Singapore is honoured to sit on the Council of the ICAO, the governing body of the organisation, since 2003.
 It has also served on the organisation’s main technical body, the ICAO Air Navigation Commission since 2005.

 Contributions to International Aviation